Insurance and reinsurance in Mexico: overview

 Punitive damages are insurable and may be covered by an underlying policy, however, Mexican courts do not recognise the concept of punitive damages (see Question 27).

 Insolvency of Mexican individuals and entities is governed by the Insolvency Law (Ley de Concursos Mercantiles).
-The insolvency of Mexican insurance and reinsurance companies is also governed by the special provisions in Title Four of the LGISMS.
+The insolvency of Mexican insurance and reinsurance companies is also governed by the special provisions in Title Twelve of the Insurance Law and Surety Companies Law (LISF).

 An insolvency proceeding (concurso mercantil) has two stages; conciliation and bankruptcy, and is carried out before federal insolvency courts with jurisdiction in the domicile of the insurance company.
 Both stages are supervised by a member of the Federal Institute of Specialists in Business Insolvency (Instituto Federal de Especialistas de Concursos Mercantiles) (IFECOM):